 15A NCAC 02D .0906 CIRCUMVENTION

-(a) An owner or operator subject to this Section shall not build, erect, install, or use any article, machine, equipment, process, or method, the use of which conceals an emission which would otherwise constitute a violation of an applicable regulation.
+(a) An owner or operator subject to this Section shall not build, erect, install, or use any article, machine, equipment, process, or method, that conceals an emission which would otherwise constitute a violation of an applicable rule.

-(b) Paragraph (a) of this Regulation includes, but is not limited to, the use of gaseous dilutants to achieve compliance and the piecemeal carrying out of an operation to avoid coverage by a regulation that applies only to operations larger than a specified size.
+(b) Paragraph (a) of this Rule includes, but is not limited to, the use of gaseous dilutants to achieve compliance and the piecemeal carrying out of an operation to avoid coverage by a rule that applies only to operations larger than a specified size.

 History Note: Authority G.S.
 143-215.3(a)(1); 143-215.107(a)(5);